 - Make-up quizzes will not be granted to students who miss classes and quizzes. - Only individuals who miss the regularly scheduled exams for reasons acceptable to the university and Instructor can take a make-up exam.
 These reasons include your unavoidable illness when verified by a physician and almost no others.
-Unacceptable reasons include weddings (yours or anyone else), vacations, rides home, lack of preparation, loss of memory, sleeping in, a relative's illness or death, car trouble, and most all other reasons of a similar nature.

-- Fifteen points will be deducted from your total exam score per week until the make-up exam is completed.
-For example, if you miss an exam due on 3/11 at 6:15 pm and you take a make-up exam within one week (3/18, before 3:30 pm), 15 points will be deducted.
-If you take it past 3:30 pm on 3/18 and within two weeks (3/25, before 3:30 pm) 30 points will be taken off. - All make-up exams are administered no later than Tuesday of the last full week of class at a mutually convenient time. - You must inform me, in writing, of your need to take a make-up exam at least one full week before the make-up exam date.
+Unacceptable reasons include weddings (yours or anyone else), vacations, rides home, lack of preparation, loss of memory, sleeping in, a relative's illness or death, car trouble, and most all other reasons of a similar nature. - Fifteen points will be deducted from your total exam score per week until the make-up exam is completed.
+For example, if you miss an exam due on 2/24 at 6:15 pm and you take a make-up exam within one week (3/3, before 6:15 pm), 15 points will be deducted.
+If you take it past 6:15 pm on 3/3 and within two weeks (3/10, before 6:15 pm) 30 points will be taken off. - All make-up exams are administered no later than Tuesday of the last full week of class at a mutually convenient time. - You must inform me, in writing, of your need to take a make-up exam at least one full week before the make-up exam date.
 Please also provide supporting documentation for why you missed the exam (e.g., doctor's note, court proceedings, family emergency, etc.) - Make-up exams may be in a different format than the original test.
-If the original test is multiple-choice, the make-up could be an essay.
+If the original test is multiple-choice, the make-up could be an essay. - If the final exam is taken before the scheduled date, it will be administered in an essay format.